 Traditionally, water spinach was grown either on river banks or in swamps.

-Recently though they are also grown on land in the garden, resulting in two different forms of growing habit; soil and swamp.
+However, recently, they are also grown on land in the garden, resulting in two different forms of growing habit: soil and swamp.

 Water spinach that grows on land or soil needs plenty of water and will grow tall and their long shoot will trail over the ground.